LightAndLight/lightandlight/README.md

 ## Projects

 My 'academic' roots lie in programming language theory and type theory.
-As a result, all of my biggest personal projects have been programming languages.
+As a result, all of my biggest personal projects have been programming languages, or programming language related.
 See my 'pinned' repositories for a selection of my favourite projects.